Mamoun Beheiry

 Mamoun Ahmed Abdel Wahab Beheiry (October 1925 – August 2002) was a Sudanese economist, known for his contributions to African and Arab banking establishments.

 Education

-Following earlier education at Wad Madani primary schools, Beheiry attended Victoria College, Alexandria, and then Brasenose College, University of Oxford between 1945 and 1949 where he read for a B.A.
+Born into a princely family in Darfur, and following earlier education at Wad Madani primary schools, Beheiry attended Victoria College, Alexandria, and then Brasenose College, University of Oxford between 1945 and 1949 where he read for a B.A.
 (Hons.) in PPE Politics, Philosophy and Economics.
 This made him one of the first African ministers to seek an education in the west.

 Career

-In 1959, he became the first and founding governor of the central Bank of Sudan then went on to become the first president of the African Development Bank.

-Due to his international reputation, Beheiry also became the first person to be elected Minister of Finance twice.